dewitt4/dewitt4/README.md

 ### Hi there GitHubers 👋

 - 🔭 My attention has been suddenly and dramitically shifted onto AI projects
-- 🌱 I’m currently pair-programming with Anthropic
+- 🌱 I’m focused on securing AI models from attack
 - 😄 My top skills: being adaptable
 - ⚡ Fun fact: By the time the future gets here it will be the present